mlcourses/lab-4-blog-post-Giabao252/post.md

 <img src="./assets/Arduino_code.png" />

-- Besides assigning an output pin from the Arduino to power up the Buzzer (pin number 12), we had to
+- Besides assigning an output pin from the Arduino to power up the Buzzer (pin number 12), we had to add a default frequency to the loop function.

+- The `f = 5000` line sets the maximum frequency to 5000 Hz, so that when the test object is nearest to the ultrasonic sensor, the buzzer produces a very high-pitched sound of 5000 Hz.

+- The more we move the test object away from the ultrasonic sensor, the lower the buzzer's sound pitch is.
+In order to do that, we can utilize the value of the variable `distance` by subtracting the frequency threshold (5000 Hz) with the current value of `distance`.
+Note that we are specifically using this variable **BEFORE** it was tuned by 29.

+- The reason why we are using the `distance` is that it is not as small as its value after being tuned

 ## Conclusion